terra-money/docs/docs/luna.md

 ::: warning NOTE

-When Luna is undelegated, this action cannot be undone until the 21 days are completed.
+Undelegating takes 21 days to complete.
+This action cannot be reversed for 21 days.

 :::